Why It Works

 Set prepared cheese wheel on prepared baking sheet.
 Brush dough evenly with egg wash.
 Bake until pastry is crisp and golden brown all over, 25 to 35 minutes.
 Let rest 5 minutes, then transfer to a platter.
 Serve any remaining compote alongside.

 Rimmed baking sheet, parchment paper, rolling pin, pastry brush, kitchen twine (optional)

-If possible, use a triple-cream Brie, which has a higher fat content that melts better.
+If possible, use a triple-cream bloomy rind cheese, which has a higher fat content than a double-cream cheese and melts better.

 |Servings: 6 to 8|

 |Vitamin C 1mg||7%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|